aNdr3W03/Jernihin/README.md

 - [Deploy Machine Learning Model using Flask](https://youtu.be/UbCWoMf80PY)

 <br>
-<a id="24"></a>

-## Jernihin Work - Water Quality Classification
+## How Jernihin Work - Water Quality Classification

 1. Get user input from the HTML form in the form of Fecal, Oxygen, pH, Sediment, Temperature, Nitrogen, Phosphorus, and Turbidity.
-These parameters are extracted as replacement values ​​which will be predicted later.
+These parameters are extracted as replacement values which will be predicted later.
 The value range is between 0 and 100 for each input.

 2. Scale the user input into the NumPy array for inference.